blkilpatrick42/RadScape/README.md

 # RadScape
 This repository contains code for an Exploration Game / Role Playing Game I've been working on as a personal project.
+It uses LibGDX libraries for Graphics, Sound, and Input, and Gradle for Dependency management.